Agent Skills: Cross-Model Code Review with Codex CLI

 Multi-Pass Strategy

-For thorough reviews, run multiple focused passes instead of one vague pass.
+Thorough reviews benefit from multiple focused passes rather than one vague pass.
+Single passes dilute attention across dimensions and produce shallow findings on each.
 Each pass gets a specific persona and concern domain.

 Run passes sequentially.
 Fix critical findings between passes to avoid noise compounding.